 Busch's Grove was an unpretentious white frame roadhouse on Clayton Road at Price, in the city of Ladue.
 For years the name epitomized genteel, gracious dining in St. Louis.
 But the multicentury, multigenerational story that is Busch's Grove is as much about the building that housed the restaurant as it is about the restaurant itself.

-John Philip Litzinger, who purchased the Clayton Road property from James S. Forsyth in 1855, is given credit for constructing the original frame building that would eventually be know as Busch's Grove.
-The property changing hands multiple times, with the building used as a farmhouse, a post office, a stagecoach stop, a general store, a hotel and a saloon.
+John Philip Litzinger, who purchased the Clayton Road property from James S. Forsyth in 1855, is given credit for constructing the original frame building that would eventually be known as Busch's Grove.
+The property changed hands multiple times, with the building used as a farmhouse, a post office, a stagecoach stop, a general store, a hotel and a saloon.
 In 1891, the property was acquired by George Buente, who leased the building to John H. Busch.

 Busch, who came to St. Louis with his wife from

 Amsterdam in 1869, opened an establishment which has been variously called a restaurant, a roadhouse, a hostelry and a resort.
 While the

 venture was eventually named Busch's Grove, before that it

 was known as The Woodlawn Grove and housed the Price Post Office.